avsa242/max31856-spin/README.md

 * The chip has no known identification register, so the driver will start successfully as long as the SPI driver does
 * Driver is early in development and may malfunction or outright fail to build
+* Driver currently returns temperature data as hundredths of a degree

 ## TODO

+* Modify ColdJuncOffset to take degrees as a parameter, rather than s8
 * Implement remaining functionality described in datasheet
 * Implement demo and test objects